 - While being in a gym, etc.

 My personal favorite content formats?
 Online course and audio files (books/podcasts).
-Audio files just don’t require my eyes, hence I can be on the move and still learn ( like SPI, DAPH, Jeffalytics and Lea Pica’s podcasts.
-There are more in my list, but these are the main ones.).
+Audio files just don’t require my eyes.
+Hence I can be on the move and still learn ( like SPI, DAPH, and Lea Pica’s podcasts.
+There are more on my list, but these are the main ones.).

-Online courses are a good way to learn because the instructor has already figured out a lot of stuff and is showing me a step-by-step process on how to learn X and they are more interactive than books.
-That just works for me better.
+Online courses are a good way to learn because the instructor has already figured out a lot of stuff and is showing me a step-by-step process on learning X and they are more interactive than books.
+That works for me better.
 Also, it usually requires less of my time to complete a course than to read a couple (or more) books (but that, of course, depends on the length of a course and the size of a book).

 What do you think about this topic?
 Do you have some hacks that work for you?
 I’d really like to learn/hear that.
 Maybe I’ll borrow it for my own self-improvement 🙂 As always, the comments section is at your service.